yasser100ali/SnakeGameAI/README.md

 ### Using the Application

-1. Open your browser to `http://localhost:5173`
+1. Open `http://localhost:5173` for the dashboard (game, stats, controls).
-2. Click **"▶ Start Training"** to begin AI training
-3. Watch the snake learn to play in real-time!
-4. View training statistics and score charts on the right panel
-5. Click **"⏸ Stop Training"** to pause
-6. Click **"🔄 Reset Game"** to restart (when not training)
+2. Use the **Start/Stop** buttons to control training.
+3. Choose a speed profile (1×, 3×, 10×) to slow down or accelerate the learning loop.
+4. Track performance in the live stats and score history chart.
+5. Visit `http://localhost:5173/learn` to read the detailed breakdown of the algorithm, reward shaping, and Q-learning math.

 ## 📦 Project Structure